-Archive copy of V & V Beuselinck's Taroscopie site, which contains an electronic book of Tarot rules, strategy and organisation of clubs and tournaments, which can be viewed on-line or downloaded.
+V & V Beuselinck's Taroscopie site contains an electronic book of Tarot rules, strategy and organisation of clubs and tournaments, which can be viewed on-line or downloaded.

 Matt's web site on Tarot Conventions discusses some limitations of the FFT system and proposes an alternative, and includes a quantity of examples and discussion.

 French Tarot Software and Online Games

 At GameDuell you can play Tarot online against live opponents.

 You can also play Tarot online against live opponents at VIP Tarot.

 The Tarot Pro computer program is available from Recreasoft.

 Here is a link to the web site for Jean-Pierre Grillon's Tarot program.